Hell in a Cell (2021): Raw

 On the following episode of Raw, Bobby Lashley gloated about not having to defend the WWE Championship against Drew McIntyre ever again.
 The New Day's Kofi Kingston, who had defeated Lashley in a non-title match on the May 17 episode of Raw and also stated that he never received a rematch after losing the WWE Championship in October 2019 at SmackDown's 20th Anniversary, came out and challenged Lashley for the title at Money in the Bank.
 Lashley accepted, but said he wanted to face Kingston's New Day partner, Xavier Woods, later that night.
 This led to Lashley competing in a Hell in a Cell match for the second straight night, where he defeated Woods.
 Afterwards, Lashley continued his attack on Woods while Kingston was forced to watch from outside the cell.

 Also on the following episode of Raw, Charlotte Flair confronted Raw Women's Champion Rhea Ripley and claimed she was "proud" of Ripley and told her that she had never seen Ripley as a "strategic champion".
 WWE official Sonya Deville then scheduled a rematch between the two at Money in the Bank.

 Qualifying matches for the men's and women's Money in the Bank ladder matches also began on the following episode of Raw.
 Alexa Bliss, Shayna Baszler, and Nia Jax competed in a tag team match where the two members of the winning team would be entered into the women's ladder match.
-Nikki Cross, now incorporating a new superhero gimmick and a nickname of Nikki A.S.H. (short for Almost a Super Hero), teamed with Bliss and they defeated Baszler and Jax to qualify.
-For the men's match, Ricochet, Riddle and John Morrison qualified while Drew McIntyre lost his qualifying match to Riddle.
+Nikki Cross, who was incorporating a new superhero gimmick and a nickname of Nikki A.S.H. (short for Almost a Super Hero), teamed with Bliss and they defeated Baszler and Jax to qualify.
+For the men's match, Ricochet, Riddle, and John Morrison qualified while Drew McIntyre lost his qualifying match to Riddle.
 However, he won a last chance triple threat match the following week to earn Raw's final spot in the men's ladder match.